RichardDooling/LegalPro/Chapter_2/Chapter_2.md

 A lawyer shall provide competent representation to a client.
 Competent representation requires the legal knowledge, skill, thoroughness and preparation reasonably necessary for the representation.

-After the Ethics 20/20 commission changes in August of 2012, the duty of competence now requires competence in using technology
+After the Ethics 20/20 commission changes in August of 2012, the duty of competence now requires technical competence in using computer technology

 To maintain the requisite knowledge and skill, a lawyer should: